Jemoka/blag/content/posts/KBhaml_dipping_into_pytorch.md

 `my_matrix_var_1` is a linear map from three dimensions to two dimensions; it will take a vector of three things as input and spit out a vector of two.

 Note!
-Although `my_matrix_var_1` _is_ a tensor under the hood just like `var_1`, we 1) didn't have to set initial values for it 2) didn't have to mark it as `requires_grad`.
-This is because, unlike a raw Tensor which often does not require to be changed (such as, for instance, the input value, which you can't change), a matrix is basically ALWAYS a tensor that needs to be changed.
+Although `my_matrix_var_1` _is_ a tensor under the hood just like `var_1`, we 1) didn't have to set default values for it 2) didn't have to mark it as `requires_grad`.
+This is because, unlike a raw Tensor which often does not require to be changed (such as, for instance, the input value, which you can't change), a matrix is basically ALWAYS a tensor that encodes the **weights** of a model we are working with---so it is always going to be something that we will ask SGD to change on our behalf.

 So, since you are asking SGD to change it anyways, PyTorch just filled a bunch of random numbers in for you and set `requires_grad` on for you to `my_matrix_var_1`.
 If you want to see the actual underlying tensor, you can: